json-structure/primer-and-samples/json-structure-primer.md

 can be evaluated and understood by developers and by large language models (LLMs).

+JSON Schema has been in development since ca. 2009 and has gone through several iterations.
+The industry has largely settled on "Draft 7" of JSON Schema, with subsequent releases seeing comparatively weak adoption.
+There's substantial frustration that many developers have with JSON Schema because they try to use it for scenarios that it was not designed for.
+JSON Schema is a powerful document validation tool, but it is not a data definition language.

-JSON Structure aims to address these different use cases and priorities while maintaining familiarity with JSON Schema's syntax.
+_JSON Structure_ aims to address these different use cases and priorities while maintaining familiarity with JSON Schema's syntax.
 While JSON Schema focuses on and excels at document validation, JSON Structure focuses on being a strong data definition language.